Updated: December 7, 2020

 5. If you want to order a seed.

-Click from the detail page to the “Request This Germplasm” page.
+Click from the detail page to the “Accessions” page.
 This puts the selected variety in your cart.

 Next, you are presented with a form to fill out.
 Note the important “Describe Your Planned Research” box.
 This is where you need to make your case that you are asking for the seeds for research or plant breeding.